-Murray Greys, Friesians, Highlands, Jerseys and a Gelbvieh and a Black Angus all live here on the farm in the paddocks.
+Murray Greys, Friesians, Highlands, Jerseys, an Aryshire, a Brahman, a Gelbvieh and a Black Angus all live here on the farm in the paddocks.
 Come and milk Daisy the cow and bottle feed the calves.
 Learn about where milk comes from during the farm show too.

 Our sheep can usually be seen grazing on grass in the paddocks.
 Baby lambs are born on the farm every 3 months so there are always little ones to pat and bottle feed.
 A small flock of Black Faced Suffolks have also just arrived to call the farm their home.

 You can see Eastern Grey and Red kangaroos here on the farm.
 They love to put their paws around your hands while you feed them!

 We have 3 Miniature ponies on the farm.
 But don't forget about 'Bonnie' our beautiful black Shetland pony, she's 10.2 hands tall and loves to give pony rides on weekend and school holidays.

 Meet 'Jenny' and 'Jack' our new donkeys.
 Jack is a white donkey and Jenny is our female.

 Our deer are extremely friendly and are sure to give you a warm welcome as you enter our wildlife park to hand feed them!

 Such personality these creatures have!
 Watch the baby kids jump on your back if you kneel down on all fours in their pens!
 And the bigger goats will follow you around in the paddock